Student Rights and Responsibilities

 The College colors have a significance in the history of Dutchess County.
 During the American Revolution, the Continental Army stationed at Fishkill wore buff and blue.

 The College has developed a well-balanced program of varsity athletics for both men and women; and schedules intercollegiate contests in soccer, cross country, women’s volleyball, men’s and women’s basketball, baseball, and women’s softball.

-The College is a member of the National Junior College Athletic Association and the Mid-Hudson Athletic Conference.
+The College is a member of the National Junior College Athletic Association of the Mid-Hudson Athletic Conference.

 Additional Student Services

 The DCC Bookstore is located in Dutchess Hall, room 211 (845) 431-8080.
-In addition to all the textbooks required for your classes, we have a wide variety of school supplies, reference materials, novelties, greeting cards, giftcards and Dutchess imprinted gifts and clothing.
+In addition to all the textbooks required for your classes, it has a wide variety of school supplies, reference materials, novelties, greeting cards, giftcards and Dutchess imprinted gifts and clothing.
 Special orders for textbooks are welcome.

 During the week of final exams at the end of the fall and spring semesters, the Bookstore has “Buy Back Days” during which students may sell their used textbooks back to the Bookstore.
 Students should be aware that current supply, condition, publication date and whether or not faculty will use the book in the future are all factors that affect the buyback price.

 Refund policies and bookstore hours are posted in the store and online at www.dccbookstore.com.